Digital Transfer Frequently Asked Questions

 Standard processing time is estimated at 4 weeks once your order arrives at our processing facility.

-We also offer rush processing options upon request.
+We also offer priority (express) processing options upon request.
 (Additional fees apply)

 Yes.
-We can offer can an express RUSH service for you however arrangements will need to be made PRIOR to sending your order.
+We can offer a priority service for you, however arrangements will need to be made PRIOR to sending your order.
 Once your order has arrived at our facility it will go into queue unless prior arrangements have been made.

 Please call us to confirm availability of this service as it can be seasonal and workload dependant.
-Rush services are charged at 30% loading of full standard digitisation pricing.
+Priority services are charged at 30% loading of full standard digitisation pricing.